 What is a proctor?
 A proctor is an individual who meets with a student to witness the test or final exam being written and attests that all procedures were properly followed.
 The date, time, place, and proctor for a student’s final exam are selected by the student but must be approved by the OES office.
 To learn more about who can be a proctor please visit our FAQ page or see below for more details.

-Option 1: In-Person Proctoring (Arranged by the student)
+Option 1: Proctoring Arranged by the Student (No fees paid to OES)

 The student may arrange their own proctor to meet with them in person for the purpose of invigilating the test or exam.
 This is written at a time, place and location that is most comfortable and safe for the student.